Your accounting deadlines and tax liabilities

 All letters advising clients of liabilities will now include contact details of the new time to pay helpline, please speak with us if you need help with deferring payments or planning future payments.

-- If you have a personal tax payment on account due 31 July 2020 you may be eligible to defer the payment until 31 January 2021 at the latest.
+- If you have a personal tax payment on account due 31 July 2020 you may be eligible to defer the payment until 31 January 2021.

 - The deferral is available to any self-assessment tax payer “finding it difficult to make your second payment on account by 31 July 2020 due to the impact of coronavirus”.